QubesOS/qubes-doc/user/advanced-topics/gui-configuration.rst

 GUI Troubleshooting
 -------------------

+If the X server does not work, you can switch to another tty by pressing :kbd:`Ctrl-Alt-F2`.
+Once you have logged in you can examine the Xorg log file, and may be able to identify errors.

 See :doc:`GUI Troubleshooting </user/troubleshooting/gui-troubleshooting>` for issues relating to the Qubes graphical user interface and how to fix them.